KGOR: Adult contemporary (197?-1988)

 In the 1970s, KFAB-FM switched to an automated adult contemporary format.
 The station changed its call sign to KGOR in 1975 to differentiate it from KFAB.

-The station was the original home of the morning program Out of Bed with Jack and Fred, which premiered in 1985.
+The station was the original home of the morning program Out of Bed with Jack and Fred, which premiered in 1986.
 It went on to be a long-running program on Omaha radio, and was the highest rated morning show for several years.
-Jack & Fred left KGOR for AC competitor 96.1 KEFM in 1989 due to a contract dispute.
+Jack Swanda and Fred Brooks left KGOR for AC competitor KEFM in July 1989 due to a contract dispute.

 Oldies (1988-2000s)

-In November 1988, KGOR transitioned from AC to oldies, the first FM station in the format in Omaha.
+On November 21, 1988, KGOR flipped from AC to oldies, the first FM station in the format in Omaha.
 (KOIL (1290 AM) was the first all oldies station in 1986.)
 KGOR became one of the highest rated stations in the city, ranking in the top five in the Arbitron ratings.
 The format started out playing music from the 1950s-1960s, before moving to 1960s-1970s by the mid 1990s.

 In 2000, KGOR and co-owned KFAB were acquired by Clear Channel Communications, the forerunner to today's iHeartMedia.